John Lennon: vocals, clavioline, piano

 On 7 August 1967, George Harrison visited San Francisco’s Haight-Ashbury district.
 Accompanied by his wife Pattie, Neil Aspinall and Derek Taylor, he strummed a few bars of the song on an acoustic guitar for the assembled beautiful people in Golden Gate Park.

 This curiously sparse recording was completed in a single session on 11 May 1967.
 It took place at Olympic Sound Studios, in Barnes, London, between 9pm and 3am the following morning.

 ‘Baby You’re A Rich Man’ was the first Beatles song recorded and mixed entirely away from Abbey Road.
 According to studio manager Keith Grant, who also engineered the session, The Beatles were unaccustomed to working to such a fast pace in 1967.

 I do a lot of orchestral work and you naturally push people along.
 The Beatles said that this was the fastest record they’d ever made.
 They were used to a much more leisurely pace.
 We started the session at about 9pm and it was finished and mixed by 3am, vocals and everything.
 They kept on playing, version after version, then we spooled back to the one they liked and overdubbed the vocals.

 The Complete Beatles Recording Sessions, Mark Lewisohn

-McCartney also played bass and piano, Harrison contributed lead guitar, and Ringo performed percussion.
+Paul McCartney also played bass guitar and piano, George Harrison contributed lead guitar, and Ringo Starr performed percussion.
 Eddie Kramer, an engineer on the session, reportedly also played a vibraphone.

-Mick Jagger was present at the session, and one of the tape boxes noted his name alongside The Beatles’, suggesting he also sang backing vocals during the later choruses.
+Mick Jagger was present at the ‘Baby You’re A Rich Man’ session, and one of the tape boxes noted his name alongside The Beatles’, suggesting he also sang backing vocals during the later choruses.